Analyze How Code Review is Going in Bitbucket Data Center

 The Contributions Report analyzes activity in pull requests (tasks, comments, needs work/approved/declined statuses).
 It helps you understand:

-• What developers create high-quality code and who might need to improve their approach to work.
-E.g. when an engineer has fewer taskscomments, and needs work flags in their pull requests, it suggests his work is approved as it is or with minor changes and he creates code of high quality.
+• What developers create high-quality code, and who might need to improve their approach to work.
+E.g., when an engineer has fewer tasks, comments, and needs work flags in their pull requests, it suggests their work is approved as it is or with minor changes, and they create code of high quality.

-• How the dynamics of code review changes over time.
-E.g. you can see if the number of pull requests with Needs work flags is getting bigger or smaller if the number of tasks in pull requests is increasing or decreasing over time.
+• How the dynamics of code reviews changes over time.
+E.g., you can see if the number of pull requests with Needs work flags is getting bigger or smaller, if the number of tasks in pull requests is increasing or decreasing over time.

 The average time taken to resolve pull requests

-Another report, Resolution Time Report, shows the average time taken to resolve pull requests.
-This is helpful to capture trends in resolution time.
-It displays resolution times of merged and declined pull requests separately.
-With this report you can:
+Cycle Time Report shows the average time taken to resolve pull requests.
+This is helpful to capture trends in cycle time.
+With this report, you can:

-• Notice spikes in resolution time and then dive in to see what went wrong
+• Notice spikes in cycle time and then dive in to see what went wrong.

-• See if an average resolution time is high for a long period of time – it can be a signal to look into your code review process and determine what causes delays
+• See how average cycle time progresses over a period of time – an upward trend can be a signal to look into your code review process and determine what causes delays.

-• Monitor how changes in your processes affect the speed of code review.
+• Monitor how changes in your processes affect cycle time.

 Knowledge sharing indicators